 - Support integrity and anti-corruption initiatives and agencies in locally appropriate ways;

 - Learn from the experiences of the experts, as well as your fellow participants, and expand your professional network in the field of integrity and anti-corruption.

 After this course, you will receive a professional certificate of completion from The Hague Academy for Local Governance.

 This course is intended for consultants and professionals working for; government, international organisations or NGOs and who are involved in anti-corruption, transparency and accountability processes in relation to development and governance.

-The following experts have contributed to this training in the past:
+The following experts will contribute to this training:

 Ana Vasilache is a consultant and former Director of the Partners Foundation for Local Development, a Romanian NGO enhancing democratic processes worldwide and strengthening civil society.
 Since 2004, Ana has addressed corruption in local governments through the Central and Eastern European Anti-corruption Network.

 Participants will also gain insights through several study visits to Dutch institutions including the National Public Prosecutor for Corruption based in The Hague.

 The course fee is € 3.150,-.
 This includes all training-related costs, as well as drinks, lunches, training materials and travel during the training programme.
 Travel to and from The Hague and accommodation are not included.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.

 For questions or more information about this course, please direct your inquiry to email@example.com or call +31(70) 37 38 695.